 Teaching the dog alternate, replacement behaviors resolves the problem without the need for punishment ultimately because, it is not the stopping of the unwanted behavior that brings long-term results, rather, it's the encouragement of the alternate, desirable ones that does.

 Now, if you ask your dog to perform a behavior when he is over threshold and stressed, this won't likely work because the dog is likely in a fight or flight situation.
 With his body bombarded by stress hormones, his cognitive functions have likely shut down.
 This is not surprising.
 If you are terrorized by mice, try to solve a math problem while you see a rodent walking nearby.

 So once your dog is calmer, and positive associations have been formed, then you can start asking your dog to perform an alternate, replacement behavior which will take the place of the barking, growling and lunging.
 Make sure you praise lavishly and generously reinforce the alternate behavior.

 This replacement behavior should be first taught fluently at home, starting in a quiet area, and then, distractions should be gradually added.
 One of may favorite replacement behaviors is having the dog learn to make eye contact with me.
 Here is a simple guide on the process: How to train a dog to make eye contact.

 Once your dog performs the behavior fluently, you can then even move on to asking your dog to do several steps of attention heeling upon spotting a dog, which is where your dog walks looking up into your eyes as you can see in the picture above.

 9. Enlist the Aid of a Professional

 Tackling dog aggression is not an easy task.
-It requires patience, knowledge, the ability to read a dog's stress signals, not to mention determination and time.
+It requires patience, knowledge, and the ability to read a dog's stress signals, not to mention determination and time.
 Enlisting the help of a behavior professional is important for correct implementation of behavior modification, troubleshooting and safety.